Migration phase 3 - client-side configuration

 Applies to: Active Directory Rights Management Services, Azure Information Protection, Office 365

 Use the following information for Phase 3 of migrating from AD RMS to Azure Information Protection.
 These procedures cover step 7 from Migrating from AD RMS to Azure Information Protection.

-Client reconfiguration by using registry edits
+Windows client reconfiguration by using registry edits

 As before, be careful not to introduce additional spaces before or after your addresses.